Connecting the Past with the Future

 The Inasmuch Uncover-Discover STEM Lab integrates STEM concepts with history, stimulating learning and connecting the past with the future.
 It is an academically oriented experience that is geared toward middle and high school students.

 The Uncover-Discover STEM Lab teaches the lessons learned from the bombing of the Alfred P. Murrah Federal Building and its aftermath.
 Using large touch-screen tables, students work independently, then come together as a group to find solutions to their challenges – just as first responders to the Oklahoma City bombing had to work together in teams to save lives and investigate the crime.
-Currently, two lessons are available: Structures & Waves and Forensics & Investigation.

 Middle and high school teachers from all disciplines can bring their students and meet state and national objectives focusing on STEM.